Tips for each level in New World Fishing

 À great depth, I caught 10 rare items on 164which means I got them about 6.1 % of time.
 33 were uncommon, i.e. around 20.1 %.

-This shows quite clearly that you'll catch more rare fish by fishing at greater depthsAll the more reason to fish in this type of water.
+This shows quite clearly that you'll catch more rare fish by fishing at greater depths, one more reason to fish in this type of water.

-Otherwise, as it seems you don't catch rarer fish despite XP gains and level increaseyou can tryuse better bait (maybe wait until I test it) or get a better fishing line / fishing rod.
-To get the best fishing line, you can look into craftsmanship - you can make a fishing line in treated wood at craft level 0.
+Otherwise, as it seems you don't catch rarer fish despite gaining XP and level increase, you can try touse better bait (maybe wait until I test it) or get a better fishing line / fishing rod.
+To get the best fishing line, you can look into crafts - you can make a fishing line made of wood treated at level 0 of craftsmanship.

 Summary :